tupui/scipy/joss_qmc/paper.md

 # Statement of need

 NumPy random number generators (`numpy.random`) have become the de-facto standard for sampling random numbers in the scientific Python ecosystem.
-These methods are fast and reliable, and the results are repeatable when a random seed is provided.
-However, sampling in high dimensions produces a lot of gaps and clusters of points.
-In integration problems, these classical "Monte Carlo" methods have a low convergence rate meaning that a large sample size is required to achieve good accuracy.
+These methods are fast and reliable, and the results are repeatable when a seed is provided.
+As a foundational tool, NumPy only provides classical Monte Carlo (MC) methods.
+Sampling in high dimensions with MC produces a lot of gaps and clusters of points.
+When these random numbers are used in algorithms to solve deterministic problems, the resulting MC methods have a low convergence rate.
+In practice, this can mean that substantial computational resources are required to provide sufficient accuracy.

-By construction, Quasi-Monte Carlo (QMC) methods provide efficient, deterministic (or not) high quality sample generators that can advantageously replace traditional methods.
-This can be decisive when the sampling size is limited or strong reproducibility guarantee is required.
-QMC methods are known to have better convergence rates than traditional Monte Carlo sampling (as implmented by NumPy).
+In Quasi-Monte Carlo (QMC) methods [@owen2019], the random numbers of Monte Carlo methods are replaced with a deterministic sequence of numbers that possesses many of the characteristics of a random sequence (e.g. reduction of variance with the sample size), but without these gaps and clusters.
+QMC determinism is implementation, language and platform, independent.
+The sequence is mathematically defined.

+In many cases, a QMC sequence can be used as a drop-in replacement for a random number sequence, yet they are proven to provide faster convergence rates.
+When true stochasticity is required (e.g. statistical inference), QMC sequences can be "scrambled" using random numbers, and several smaller scrambled QMC sequences can often replace one large random sequence.

 QMC methods were added to SciPy [@virtanen2020scipy] after an extensive review and discussion period [@scipy2021qmc] that lead to a very fruitful collaboration between SciPy's maintainers and renowned researchers in the field.
+Our implementation work inspired additional work on highlighting the importance of including the first point in the Sobol' sequence [owen2020].

-The following set of features QMC are currently available in SciPy:
+The following set of QMC features are currently available in SciPy:

 - Sobol' and Halton sequences (scrambled and unscrambled),
 - Poisson disk sampling,
 - Quasi-random multinomial and multivariate normal sampling,
 - Discrepancy measures ($C^2$, wrap around, star-$L_2$, mixed),
-- Latin Hypercube Sampling (centred, optimized on $C^2$, orthogonal),
+- Latin Hypercube Sampling (centred, strength 1 or 2),
-- Optimize a sample using $C^2$ or Lloyd-Max iterations,
+- Optimize a sample my minimizing $C^2$ discrepancy or performing Lloyd-Max iterations,
 - Scaling utilities,
 - Fast numerical inverse methods to sample arbitrary distributions with QMC.